samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 You can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action, except the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.

-Once you use this feature, you can’t do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 Starting at level 17, you can use it twice before a rest but only once on a turn.

 ### Level 2: Tactical Mind

 You have a mind for tactics on and off the battlefield.
 When you fail an ability check, you can expend a use of your Second Wind to push yourself toward success.
 Rather than regaining Hit Points, you roll 1d10 and add the number rolled to the ability check, potentially turning it into a success.
-If the check still fails, this use of Second Wind isn’t expended.
+If the check still fails, this use of Second Wind isn't expended.

 ### Level 3: Fighter Subclass

 You gain a Fighter subclass of your choice.
-The [Battle Master](#BattleMaster), [Champion](#Champion), [Eldritch Knight](#EldritchKnight), and [Psi Warrior](#PsiWarrior) subclasses are detailed after this class’s description.
+The [Battle Master](#BattleMaster), [Champion](#Champion), [Eldritch Knight](#EldritchKnight), and [Psi Warrior](#PsiWarrior) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Fighter levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Fighter level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Fighter level or lower.

 ### Level 4: Ability Score Improvement